timotejroiko/discord.js-light/README.md

 ### ...Manager#forge

 All managers implement this method to create partial versions of uncached objects on demand.
 This enables making API requests without fetching uncached objects first.
 This is only used to send requests to the API, if you need to access the object's properties, you need to fetch it.
+Some forge methods require additional parameters, check your intelisense.

 ```js
 await client.users.forge(id).send("hello");